larkinandy/GreenTweet_MultipleBiLSTM/ModelTrainingAndTesting/HyperparameterTuning/README.md

 **TODO:**<br>
 [ ] insert link to manuscript once published

+### Summary ###
-**Summary**<br> Hyperparameter tuning methodology and results are described here.
+Hyperparameter tuning methodology and results are described here.
 This secction if comprised of two documents:

 **Readme.md** - describes the tuning methodology, including hyperparameters to tune, range of hyperparameter values, evaluation metrics, and selection strategy <br>
 **HParamTuning.xls** - Excel tables with select tables and graphs from hyperparamter tuning